≡ Menu

 Best Life Insurance for Tobacco Users

-Tobacco rates are determined by several factors, including frequency of use and whether or not you smoke cigarettes, cigars, pipes, or simply chew tobacco.
+Tobacco rates are determined by several factors, including frequency of use and whether or not you smoke cigarettes, cigars, pipes, or chew tobacco.

 The current companies that offer the best rates for tobacco users are: